OSGeo/gdal/doc/source/user/configoptions.rst

 How to set configuration options?
 ----------------------------------

-One example of a configuration option is the :decl_configoption:`GDAL_CACHEMAX` option.
+One example of a configuration option is the :config:`GDAL_CACHEMAX` option.
 It controls the size of the GDAL block cache, in megabytes.
 It can be set in the environment on Unix (bash/bourne) shell like this: